Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-05-18-energy-values.md

 ![price_analysis.gif]({{site.baseurl}}/assets/media/price_analysis.gif)

-### At this graph, it's easy to see the variation of energy prices for the first half of 2017
+### At this graph, it's easy to see the variation of energy prices for the first half of 2017.
+Which month, which day and which variable presents high variance.